peytoncordero/DRI25/command-line.md

 >       is called tilde, prints into a specific file by overwriting it
 ```

-When you finish, follow the instructions shown in `nano`, which are to press <kbd>control + X</kbd> to exit the text editor.
+`Nano` includes a menu at the bottom.
+You select options with the keyboard.
+When you are done editing, press <kbd>control + X</kbd> to exit the text editor.
 Respond <kbd>Y</kbd> to save changes and press enter to execute it.
 You will go back to the command prompt.

 Now we can check our file: